-- creating an integrated, national Tribunal - improving how we work and maximising our use of technology - nurturing relationships and partnerships, and - making the best use of our resources and building capacity.
+- creating an integrated, national Tribunal - improving how we work and maximising our use of technology - engaging with stakeholders and building public trust and confidence, and - building capacity and making best use of our resources.

 Access to our services

 The AAT strives to provide a mechanism of review that is accessible for the wide range of users and potential users of our services, including people from diverse cultural and linguistic backgrounds and people with disability.
 We employ various measures to assist people to apply to the AAT and participate in the review process, including making information available in different languages and a variety of formats, providing interpreters, ensuring our website meets accessibility standards, making our premises accessible for people with disability and facilitating access to external advice and assistance services.